pyeprog/source_hunter/README.md

 ## limitation
 1. Support only python3 project (will support more language soon)
+2. python import should on same line and not support \ sign for now
-2. Not Support dependency analysis for now
+3. Not Support dependency analysis for now

 ## Change log
+- v0.33:
-- v0.33: add python parser and graphviz for pdf output
+    - Add python parser and graphviz for pdf output
+- v0.34:
-- v0.34: add support for parsing relative import of python project
+    - Add support for parsing relative import of python project
+- v0.35:
+    - Add support for png and pdf output format
+    - fix stdout mal-format